zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	Update the address field in the status of Ingresses resources.
 	Requires the :option:`-external-service` flag or the ``external-status-address`` key in the ConfigMap.

+.. option:: -transportserver-template-path <string>

+	Path to the TransportServer NGINX configuration template for a TransportServer resource.

+	- Default for NGINX is "nginx.transportserver.tmpl"
+	- Default for NGINX Plus is "nginx-plus.transportserver.tmpl".

 .. option:: -use-ingress-class-only